 - Changing the locks.
 Consider putting stronger doors, smoke and carbon monoxide detectors, a security system and outside lights on where you are staying.

-- Telling a friend and neighbors that your abuser no longer lives with you.
+- Telling your friends and neighbors that your abuser no longer lives with you.
 Ask them to call police if they see your abuser near your home.

 - Telling someone at work about what has happened.
 Ask that person to screen your calls.
-If you have a OFP, that includes where you work.
-Consider giving you boss a copy of your OFP and a picture of your abuser just to be safe.
+If you have an OFP, that includes where you work.
+Consider giving your boss a copy of your OFP and a picture of your abuser just to be safe.

 - Practicing a safety plan for your workplace.
-For instance how you go about going to and from work, how you get to your car, etc.
+For instance, how you get to and from work, how you get to your car, etc.

-- Something that can call if you feel down.
+- Someone that you can call if you feel down.
 Call that person if you are thinking about going to a support group or workshop.

 - Safe way to speak with your abuser if you must